yladzislay/xml-parser/development-plan.md

 8. Cover Mapper with unit-test with followed fix CombinedStatus to be non abstract.
 9. Make ProcessMessage async with using the Database Repository for save instrument-statuses.
 10. Cover Database.Repository.SaveOrUpdateInstrumentStatusAsync with unit-test with followed fix RapidControlStatusEntity to be without ModuleState property.
+11. Define an Executor assembly with application entrypoint.

 ### Next:

-- Define Executor with application entrypoint.
 - Define and extract configurations.
 - Cover code with exception handling.
 - Cover code with logging.